PhilipSCA/philanderson-co-uk/james/learning/A-level learning/economics.md

 Wage discrimination - Price discrimination but with wages, workers usually paid by job/willingness to work.
 Incentives - Given to people to encourage them to work.
-Demographic changes - Changes in the features of a population (age, lifestyle, gender)
+Demographic changes - Changes in the features of a population (age, lifestyle, gender) Collective bargaining - Trade union negotiate with an employer.
+Can be on a national level (all) or plant level (one workplace)
+Productivity bargains - Unions agree to changes for higher productivity, with also higher wages or other benefits.
+Equilibrium wage rate - Amount of labour decreases to be equal to the wage rate because trade unions ask for higher wages.
+Bilateral monopoly - Only one buyer and one seller

 ### Section 8 - Measuring Economic Performance